-Launched in 2006, online jewelry retailer James Allen is considered a disrupter in the diamond market, along with Blue Nile, With Clarity and other online jewelry companies that seek to educate buyers on diamond buying and provide customizable engagement rings, in addition to its large selection of ready-to-wear options.
+Launched in 2006, online jewelry retailer James Allen is a disrupter in the diamond market that seeks to educate buyers on diamonds and colored gemstones.
+James Allen provides customizable engagement rings, in addition to its large selection of ready-to-wear options.

 In this review, we'll discuss the diamond-buying process on James Allen, how to build an engagement ring through their site, and tips to get the best stone for the best price.